Multiprotocol Label Switching: Operation

+Equipment

 Label switch router

 An MPLS router that performs routing based only on the label is called a label switch router (LSR) or transit router.
 This is a type of router located in the middle of an MPLS network.
 It is responsible for switching the labels used to route packets.

-When an LSR receives a packet, it uses the label included in the packet header as an index to determine the next hop on the label-switched path (LSP) and a corresponding label for the packet from a lookup table.
+When an LSR receives a packet, it uses the label included in the packet header as an index to determine the next hop on the label-switched path (LSP) and a corresponding label for the packet from a Label Information Base.
 The old label is then removed from the header and replaced with the new label before the packet is routed forward.

 Label edge router

-A label edge router (LER, also known as edge LSR) is a router that operates at the edge of an MPLS network and acts as the entry and exit points for the network.
+A label edge router (LER, also edge LSR (which is "technically more correct") or simply edge router) is a router that operates at the edge of an MPLS network and acts as the entry and exit points for the network.
 LERs push an MPLS label onto an incoming packet and pop it off an outgoing packet.
 Alternatively, under penultimate hop popping this function may instead be performed by the LSR directly connected to the LER.

-When forwarding an IP datagram into the MPLS domain, an LER uses routing information to determine the appropriate label to be affixed, labels the packet accordingly, and then forwards the labeled packet into the MPLS domain.
+When forwarding an IP datagram into the MPLS domain, a LER uses routing information to determine the appropriate label to be affixed, labels the packet accordingly, and then forwards the labeled packet into the MPLS domain.
 Likewise, upon receiving a labeled packet that is destined to exit the MPLS domain, the LER strips off the label and forwards the resulting IP packet using normal IP forwarding rules.